 These are the thoughts that churn through me in the moments between words.
 Why am I here?
 What am I doing?
 What do I say next?

 But that first meeting changed the course of my life.
-It was the start of nine and a half years of therapy.
+It was the start of nine and a half years of therapy with her.
+I saw other therapists too, but she was a constant.

 It was the moment that I first dared to hope.